dustinpfister/hexo-sitesource-workshops/source/_posts/lodash-find.md

 layout: post
 categories: lodash
 id: 37
-updated: 2018-01-29 12:29:19
+updated: 2018-01-29 12:35:12
-version: 1.6
+version: 1.7
 ---

 So there is the old do I use objects or arrays problem that I run into when working on a project.
 Of course [arrays are objects](/2017/05/12/js-arrays-are-objects/), but I gather that you may know what I mean if you are like me, and have been coding with javaScript for a few years.
-I try not to get caught up on these things, as of late I seem to be going with arrays.
-As such methods like [\_.find](https://lodash.com/docs/4.17.4#find) in [lodash](https://lodash.com/) come in handy.
+I try not to get caught up on these things, it does not matter a whole lot, plus there are ways of always dealing with whatever it may be anyway.
+Methods like [\_.find](https://lodash.com/docs/4.17.4#find) in [lodash](https://lodash.com/) come in handy for this kind of thing.

 <!-- more -->